Sign In Register

 Is Valley Park a Good Place to Live?

-Based on current data, Valley Park receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment.
+Based on current data, Valley Park receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, long commute times.
-Valley Park offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Valley Park has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs